ahmedbesbes/How-to-mine-newsfeed-data-and-extract-interactive-insights-in-Python/README.md

   <img src="./images/article_2/news_sources.PNG"</img>
 </p>

-We'll show how to process this text data, analyze it and extract visual clusters of topics from it.
+We'll show how to process this text data, analyze it and automatically extract visual clusters of topics from it.

-We'll show how to put in practice great python tools for interactive visualization, topic mining and text analytics: **scikit-learn**, **gensim** for the modeling, **Bokeh** and **PyLDAvis** the plots.
+We'll show how to put in practice great python tools for interactive visualization, topic mining and text analytics: **scikit-learn**, **gensim** for the modeling, **Bokeh** and **PyLDAvis** for the plots.

 All the code is available to you to run and test.